rapid7/insightconnect-plugins/grep/help.md

 # Description

 The Grep InsightConnect plugin searches for a specified pattern in a string or a file by utilizing BusyBox grep.
 It calls `egrep` which supports extended regular expressions to improve pattern matching ability.
+It returns whether any matches were found, the number of matches found, and a string array of the matched lines.

 For example, here's a simple example of `egrep` from the command line: